Chandankumar000/BigMart-Sales-Analysis/README.md

 ## The Data
 We have train (8523) and test (5681) data set, train data set has both input and output variable(s).
 You need to predict the sales for test data set.

+## Data Exploration:
+- Looking at categorical and continuous feature summaries and making inferences about the data.

+## Data Cleaning
+- Imputing missing values in the data.

+## Model Building
+- Making predictive models on the data